tnichols217/notes/APCSP/Create PT.md

 //@ts-ignore
 import {OrbitControls} from 'three/addons/controls/OrbitControls.js';
 // Postprocessing to allow filters and processing of the canvas
+// Built by mrdoob and vanruesc at https://www.npmjs.com/package/postprocessing
 //@ts-ignore
 import * as POSTPROCESSING from "postprocessing"
 // realism-effects to enable SSGI, TRAA, Motion Blur etc
+// made by 0beqz at https://github.com/0beqz/realism-effects
 //@ts-ignore
 import { SSGIEffect, TRAAEffect, MotionBlurEffect, VelocityDepthNormalPass } from "realism-effects"